OVERVIEW

 - Vaccination behavior

-AFYA YAKO: Countering public health misinformation through local media in Tanzania
+AFYA YAKO: Countering inaccurate public health information through local media in Tanzania

-Partnering with local radio stations in Tanzania to produce weekly public health programs designed to combat misinformation, researchers will assess the effects of a four-month nationwide campaign, Afya Yako (“Your Health” in Swahili).
+Partnering with local radio stations in Tanzania to produce weekly public health programs designed to combat inaccurate health information, researchers will assess the effects of a four-month nationwide campaign, Afya Yako (“Your Health” in Swahili).
 The initiative will include a scripted radio drama and two-way dialogue encouraged through radio call-in, and will draw on citizen feedback; the program and dialogue will explain vaccine benefits as well as dramatize vaccine decision-making to build audience skills.
 A subset of villages within the campaign’s broadcast radius will also receive an in-person mobilization campaign.
-Researchers will work to equip interested parties at local radio stations with the knowledge and skills to recognize and dispel misinformation as it emerges.
+Researchers will work to equip interested parties at local radio stations with the knowledge and skills to recognize and dispel inaccurate information as it emerges.

 This intervention design incorporates multiple levers to promote vaccine uptake: